 During the lease term in Riverton

-During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental property in Riverton, the tenant must allow us to come into the rental home.
-Some good reasons to go into rental home are to:
+During lease, the rental belongs to the tenant we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental in Riverton, the tenant must allow us to access the rental property.
+Some valid reasons to come into rental are to:

 - Make repairs or upgrades,